ElJaviLuki/GrindrPlus/README.md

 </details>

+## Acknowledgments
+This project relies on several third-party libraries, and we extend our gratitude to their authors for their valuable contributions.
+For a complete list of these dependencies, please refer to the [dependencies](https://github.com/R0rt1z2/GrindrPlus/blob/master/app/build.gradle.kts#L67-L79) section of the `build.gradle.kts` file.

+I would also like to give special recognition to [@rhunk](https://github.com/rhunk) and the other developers of [SE](https://github.com/rhunk/SnapEnhance).
+Their work has been very useful for this mod, and some portions of their code have been used here.

 ## Contributing
 This project is open to any kind of contribution.
 Feel free to [open a pull request](https://github.com/R0rt1z2/GrindrPlus/pulls) or [submit an issue](https://github.com/R0rt1z2/GrindrPlus/issues)!
 [Discussions section](https://github.com/R0rt1z2/GrindrPlus/discussions) also available!